Michael Whitaker: Career

 Younger brother of John Whitaker, Michael began competing on ponies at the age of 5.
 At the age of 16, he made his debut in international competitions and in 1980 he became the second youngest winner of the Hickstead Derby, at the age of 20.
 In September 1993 he took over from his brother John as the internationally top-ranked show jumping rider.

 In 2009 Whitaker was banned from competition for four months after his stallion Tackeray tested positive for a synthetic hormone altrenogest during a competition in France.
 Altrenogest is a female hormone that Whitaker claimed was present in the sample due to a mix up in feed buckets.
 Whitaker was found to be negligent for the positive test.

 Personal life

 Born and raised on his parents' farm in Yorkshire.
-Michael and his three brothers John, Steven and Ian were taught to ride by their mother Enid, a keen horsewoman.
+He and his three brothers were taught to ride by their mother Enid, a keen horsewoman.
 Michael began riding aged three on a Shetland pony named Hercules.

-In December 1980, Michael married Belgian show jumper Veronique.
+In December 1980, Whitaker married Belgian show jumper Veronique.
 They separated in 1997, and later divorced.

-Michael and Melissa married on 13 August 2013 in a registry office in Nottinghamshire.
-They live at Whatton, Nottinghamshire with their children Jack, Molly and Katy.
+He married his second wife on 13 August 2013.
+They live in Whatton, Nottinghamshire with their children.
+Their son Jack is also a show jumper.
+His niece Ellen and nephews Donald, Robert and William are also show jumpers.